joschv/nlp-screening/README.md

 Models are downloaded automatically from huggingface when the application requires them for the first time.

+## Run instructions

+0. Set source file path in main.py (only if a different source file should be used).
+1. Configure settings at the top of the config.py file.
+2. Run main.py
+3. After execution, review output files (in "out" subfolder - it is opened on completion).
+4. If adjustments are needed continue with Step 1 (for feedback loop, set DEBUG=True)

 ## Which NLP techniques have i used?

 - Extractive Question Answering